COVID-19 Quarantine Information

 Close Contacts or Household Contacts

-The CDC recommends, and the SCCDPH requires, that individuals who are a close contact or household contact to a positive COVID-19 case be placed on mandatory quarantine and isolate for 14 days after their last exposure to the positive case.
+The CDC recommends, and the SCCDPH requires, that individuals who are a close contact or household contact to a positive COVID-19 case be placed on mandatory quarantine and isolate for 14 days after their last day of exposure to the positive case (meaning, if you were around a positive case on Monday, you would start your 14-day period on Tuesday).
 The duration of quarantine for close contacts and household contacts is different from positive cases because 14 days is the average incubation period for COVID-19.
 An incubation period is the time the virus is in your body and you are infected, but do not yet have symptoms.
 It can take this long for an individual to show symptoms after being exposed to a positive symptomatic or asymptomatic case.

 Specifically, for household contacts: